hat are you having with your morning coffee?

-If you do try this, please let me know!
+If you do try this, please let us know!

 After Tuesday’s eye opening seminar with none other than the amazing Cyndi O’Meara, nutritionist extraordinaire, and then Wednesday’s blog post about the Paleo Diet, which is very similar to Cyndi’s way of eating, if not a bit stricter (Cyndi’s diet includes dairy, wheat and sugar – but all real, none of this additive, flavoured, processed crap), I have been asked the following question, which follows on the lines of this:

 “I understand that Paleo works, and I love what Cyndi is talking about, but the food sounds so boring – what do you do to make it more interesting?”

 Well, the first answer is macronutriently (if that is even a word) you’re actually getting more variety in your diet than the over processed packet food you’re used to (you’re getting more good stuff from your food, and after a while you can taste the difference).

 Secondly, and more importantly, you can eat as much as you want!
 So once the initial detoxification process has completed, you no longer crave sugars, and you can eat an enormous meal of steak and veggies with delicious sauce, and still look like the statue of David.